Rainbow Catholics express sorrow and solidarity with the LGBTQI community in the US

 Puedes encontrar la versión en Español de esta carta aqui.

 Vous trouverez une version Française de cette lettre ici.

 È possibile trovare la versione in lengua Italiana di questa lettera qui.

 Você pode encontrar a versão Portugues deste carta aqui.

 The Global Network of Rainbow Catholics (GNRC) brings together organizations and individuals who work for pastoral care and justice for lesbian, gay, bisexual, trans, questioning, and intersex (LGBTQI) people and their families.
 The Network works for inclusion, dignity and equality of this community in the Roman Catholic Church and society.
 The GNRC was founded in October 2015 at the Rome conference, “Ways of Love”, with 80 participants from 30 countries.
 To date, the GNRC represents 25 groups of LGBTQI Catholics, their families and friends from all continents.

 Las peticiones más importantes

 Global Network Rainbow Catholics necesita tu ayuda con esta petición «Orlando LGBTQI Community: Rainbow Catholics express sorrow and solidarity with the LGBTQI community in the US».
-Súmate a Global Network y 630 persona que han firmado hoy.
+Súmate a Global Network y a las 625 personas que han firmado hoy.